fsxforte/fsxforte.github.io/about.md

 ---
 layout: page
-title: About
 ---

 Hello.

-I'm a PhD candidate in the computer science department at Imperial College London.
+I'm a PhD candidate in the the Centre for Cryptocurrency Research and Engineering at Imperial College London and one of the co-founders of the stablecoin Gyroscope.

 My research is at the intersection of computer science and economics, particularly focused on cryptoeconomic theory, simulations and stress-testing.

-Before starting my PhD, I worked in an economics consultancy.
-I have an MPhil in Economics Research from Cambridge University, and a First in Philosophy, Politics and Economics from Warwick University.
+I have an MPhil in Economics Research from Cambridge University, a First in Philosophy, Politics and Economics from Warwick University.

+You can reach me at ljfgudgeon@gmail.com.